dimajix/flowman/docs/tutorial/01-basics.md

 ## 1. What to Expect

 ### Objectives
-* You will understand Flowmans philosophy and development workflow
+* You will understand Flowman's philosophy and development workflow
 * You will get known to the main entities in Flowman which make up a project
-* You will learn how to use Flowmans command line tool to execute a project
+* You will learn how to use Flowman's command line tool to execute a project

 You can find the full source code of this lesson [on GitHub](https://github.com/dimajix/flowman-tutorial/tree/develop/lessons/01-basics)